marcransome/MRBrew/README.md

 This call only needs to be made once per project.

+## Unit Tests
+Unit tests have been provided as part of the `MRBrewTests` target, and additional tests should be added where required.

+[OCMock](http://ocmock.org) is required for running unit tests and can be installed using the [CocoaPods](http://cocoapods.org) dependency manager.

+With CocoaPods installed, run the following command at the root of your cloned repository to install the dependency:

+    $ pod install

 ## Contributions
 If you plan to contribute to the MRBrew project, [fork the repository](https://help.github.com/articles/fork-a-repo), make your code changes, then submit a pull request with a brief description of your feature or bug fix.
 Test suites and unit tests are provided for the `MRBrewTests` target, and additional test methods should be added where necessary.